learn-co-curriculum/dsc-pivot-tables-pandas/README.md

 ## Summary

 We spent some time in this lesson learning about approaches to indexing and structuring our data sets.
-In the next lesson, we'll get some hands on practice!
+In the next lesson, we'll get some hands-on practice!